leoarnold/puppet-cups/README.md

 * `name`: (mandatory) Queue names may contain any printable character except SPACES, TABS, (BACK)SLASHES, QUOTES, COMMAS or "#".
-  We recommend to use only ASCII characters as the node's shell might not support Unicode.
+  We recommend to use only ASCII characters because the node's shell might not support Unicode.

 * `ensure`: *mandatory* - Specifies whether this queue should be a `class`, a `printer` or `absent`.